Causes of Toothache

-Did you know that the tooth is the most sensitive part of the human body?
+Do you know the causes of toothache?
+Were you aware that the tooth is the most sensitive part of the human body?

-From time to time we can develop toothaches or throbbing tooth pain that can last for a day or longer, and affects our eating habits, our ability to sleep, and how we go about our day-to-day lives.
-Knowing the cause of the tooth pain is very important in properly treating the actual issue and not just relieving the toothache.
+From time to time we can develop toothaches or throbbing tooth pain that can last for a day or longer, which can affect our eating habits, our ability to sleep, and how we go about our day-to-day lives.
+Knowing the causes of toothache is very important in properly treating the actual issue and not just relieving the toothache pain.